evoluhq/evolu/README.md

 ### What is the SQLite database size limit?

-Evolu uses OPFS in Chrome and LocalStorage in Firefox and Safari.
-The size limit of OPFS is 256 MB (LocalStorage is 5 MB).
+Evolu uses OPFS in Chrome and Firefox and LocalStorage in Safari.
+The size limit of OPFS is 256 MB (LocalStorage 5 MB).

 ### How can I check the current database filesize?